Ungrounded vs. grounded thermocouples

 Source: https://www.omega.com/en-us/resources/selecting-a-thermocouple

-Ungrounded thermocouples
+Ungrounded Thermocouples

 When a thermocouple is ungrounded, the junction is detached from the sensor hull and electrically isolated.

-The detached junction results in slower response times compared to grounded probes.
 The electrically isolated junction prevents the signal from being interrupted by electrical noise.
-Thus the accuracy of the temperature measurement is much higher.
+Thus, the accuracy of the temperature measurement is much higher.

 Screenshot 2024-07-04 at 11.38.36